 As part of our sales and delivery activities, we need your personal information to deliver products and services to you.
-If you choose not to give us your personal information we will be unable to provide you with sales information on our products and services.
+If you choose not to give us your personal information, we will be unable to provide you with sales information on our products and services.
 Also, we will be unable to deliver products and services to you.
 In short, we will be unable to carry out any business with you.
-You will need to find an alternative supplier for your end-to-end IT services.
+You will need to find an alternative supplier for your IT products and services.

 How can I opt out of receiving marketing information?

 If you wish to opt out of receiving marketing information from Trustmarque, you should contact our data protection team at [email protected], stating that you no longer wish to receive marketing information.
 Alternatively, you can use any of the contact details within the ‘Who are we’ section of this privacy notice to opt out of receiving marketing information.

 None of the processing we carry out will have any impact on your data protection rights.
 Similarly, when we share personal information with third parties, this won’t affect your rights.

 We want to ensure you remain in control of your personal data and make sure you understand your legal rights, which are as follows:

 We will be fair and honest with you.
 We will be transparent with you, using this privacy notice.
 Our contact information is shown at the top of this document.

 The right to gain access to your personal information

 You have the right to obtain confirmation that your personal information is being processed and the right to obtain access to your personal information.
 We can provide a copy of your personal information using our data subject access request policy.